-If you’re a runner, your running form could play a huge role in whether your lower back muscles protest the miles you put in.
+If you’re a runner, your running form could play a massive role in whether your lower back muscles protest the miles you put in.

 Running with lower back pain can make even a jog around the park excruciating.